802.1D Bridge Protocol Data Unit (BPDU) Frame Format

 802.1D Bridge Protocol Data Unit (BPDU) Propagation and Process

-When a switch booted, it sends a Bridge Protocol Data Unit (BPDU) to assume that it is a root bridge for the spanning-tree protocol.
-The BPDU frames contain the BID of the local switch as the root ID as you can see in the above image.
+When a switch booted, it sends a Bridge Protocol Data Unit (BPDU) to assume it is a root bridge for the spanning-tree protocol.
+The BPDU frames contain the BID of the local switch as the root ID, as you can see in the above image.

-When nearby switches receive a Bridge Protocol Data Unit (BPDU) frame containing root ID, it compares the root ID from the BPDU frame with the local root ID.
+When nearby switches receive a Bridge Protocol Data Unit (BPDU) frame containing the root ID, the root ID from the BPDU frame is compared with the local root ID.
 If the root ID in the BPDU frame is lower than the local root ID of that switch, it updates the local root ID and the ID in its Bridge Protocol Data Unit (BPDU) messages.

 These messages show the new root bridge on the network.
 The distance to the root bridge is also updated by increasing the path cost of the incoming interface.
 For example, if the Bridge Protocol Data Unit (BPDU) frame is received on an Ethernet port, the path cost would increment by 1100.
 If the root ID of the local switch is lower than the root ID received in the Bridge Protocol Data Unit (BPDU) frame, the Bridge Protocol Data Unit (BPDU) frame is discarded.